Renew expiring/expired LDAPS certificate for vCenter SSO Identity Provider

 Cause

-LDAPS Identity Provider SSO authentication relies on LDAPS service machine certificate to be valid for authentication to succeed.
+LDAPS Identity Provider SSO authentication relies on the LDAPS service machine certificate to be valid for authentication to succeed.
 If the LDAPS certificate expires, authentication via this Identity Provider will fail.

 Resolution